 Q: Can I bring my dog?
 He loves my friends’ horses… Guests may bring their pets, but they must be contained safely during rides.

 A: Sorry, your dog may like horses, but my horses may not like your dog and demonstrate that with a swift kick.
 It’s not worth risking an accident.

 Q: Can we schedule a private ride, just for my girlfriend and I?
 She loves horses and I want to propose.

 A: Usually, yes.
 Planning is a good thing.
 However, if you’re focused on doing it tomorrow, it’s the middle of summer and I have the full day booked, it’s probably not going to work out.

 I am delighted to help creative lovers make unique memories.
 Some fantasies are a little beyond practical, but we can always come up with unique experiences.
 I’ve done a unicorn ride!
-Ask about the bunny, the diamond, the Champaign and emergency surgery….
+Ask about the bunny, the diamond, the bubbly bottle and emergency surgery….